Title of book

 4. David is considered as the ideal king and is set as the standard for measuring the other kings.

 5. God's commitment to the promises to David depends on the king's and the people's obedience to the law.

 6. The books of Kings gives a Deuteronomic view of history: Obedience and faithfulness to God lead to blessing, peace and prosperity, while unfaithfulness and idolatry leads to judgement

-7. There is severe criticism of idolatrous kings
+7. There is severe criticism of idolatrous kings.

-8. Emphasis on central worship in Jerusalem
+8. A strong emphasis on central worship in Jerusalem is given.

 Turning points in book